-Pregnant women often have to adjust their diet for the benefit of their growing baby.
+Pregnant women often have to adjust their diet to benefit their growing baby.
 Some foods should be avoided during pregnancy, and others need to be limited to prevent complications during pregnancy.
 There is a lot of dilemma about the consumption of seafood.
-Many people assume all seafood is unsafe to eat while pregnant because of concerns about mercury and its impact on your baby.
-However, eating fish and seafood low in mercury provides significant benefits during pregnancy, as long as they are prepared correctly.
+Many assume all seafood is unsafe to eat while pregnant because of concerns about mercury and its impact on your baby.
+However, eating fish and seafood low in mercury provides significant benefits during pregnancy as long as they are prepared correctly.

 Continue reading to find everything you need to know about crawfish to make it a part of your healthy pregnancy diet.

 Crawfish, also known as crawdad or crayfish, are freshwater crustaceans of the genera Astacus and Parastacus.

 Crawfish is a popular seafood dish in the Southern United States and is typically cooked as a spicy dish.
 They can be found in many different Louisiana hot sauces, served as fried patties or crawfish boils, and even tossed into gumbo for added flavor.

 Crawfish are safe to eat when they’re fully cooked.
 You may have heard rumors about them being unsafe to eat, but this is untrue if cooked thoroughly.

 Crawfish are generally considered low-mercury seafood, with an average mercury content of 0.033 ppm.
 According to the Food and Drug Administration (FDA), seafood with 0.1 ppm or less is “low” in mercury.

 So can pregnant women eat crawfish?
 Yes, you can safely enjoy adequately cooked crawfish at any point during your pregnancy.
 However, by eating insufficiently cooked crawfish, there is a chance that you and your baby might be exposed to bacteria, pathogens, or even parasitic diseases.

 C. Source of Origin of Crawfish is Important